atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 was, in my opinion, superior to the advantage of a noble birth; and, I had heard that several ladies of quality, preferred it always to title, fortune, and merit.
 “Why should not lady C----- be captivated by the same charm, which seduced so many others?
 Her youth bespeaks a want of pleasure, and her eyes, if my observation is just, are oftener enlivened by the fire of desire than deadned by the languor of indifference. - She hates her hushand." -

-This last refieclion, dear Francis, animated my hopes; I resolved to neglect no occasion of pleasing, and to act in such a discreet manner, as to be sure of my pardon, before I should venture to offend.
+This last reflection, dear Francis, animated my hopes; I resolved to neglect no occasion of pleasing, and to act in such a discreet manner, as to be sure of my pardon, before I should venture to offend.
 The fifty pounds, and the new conceit O entertained, cooled my gratitude for lord C-----.
 Vain, and
 having my fortune to make, integrity fled from my heart: I gave way to love and ambition.

 In the presence of her women, the countess treated me with her usual coolness, but when they were absent she made amends for it with a most enchanting familiarity.
 I told her one day that the family thought me in disgrace with her ladyship.